jrdbrwn/iphitch/README.md

 A bash script that pushes out email alerts upon IP change.
 Uses cron and an external email account.

 install
 =======

+Clone to desired location and configure the script.
+You'll need mailx and msmtp configured with an external(gmail) account.

-Set a cron job to run our script every 5 min:
+Set a cron job to run the script every 5 min:

-$ sudo crontab -e -u <user>
+<code>$ sudo crontab -e -u <user> </code>
+and add:
 */5 * * * * /home/jrd/code/iphitch/iphitch.sh > /dev/null 2>&1